andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 We can see the similarity (feed fetching) but also the differences between an authenticated and not authenticated user.
 Clicking on a user feed page leads to checking anew the authentication status for the user.

+There is also an important point which we haven't introduced previously, in order not to overload the reader with too much information at the same time.
+Remember that we display loading indicators, and we fetch separately the tags and the articles.
+These are two UX-oriented patterns:
+- [fetch on render](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-1-fetch-on-render-not-using-suspense), in which the user is notified visually that some content is being loaded
+- [incremental data loading](https://reactjs.org/blog/2019/11/06/building-great-user-experiences-with-concurrent-mode-and-suspense.html#load-data-incrementally), which aims at improving perceived performance by presenting important parts of the view as soon as we have the relevant data.

+Those patterns are chosen to replicate the Conduit demo app.
+However, we could have just easily adopted a [suspended data fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) pattern by adding a timeout event, and the corresponding extra arrows in the modelization (cf. [Svelte Suspense example](https://brucou.github.io/documentation/v1/examples/svelte%20suspense.html)).
+This is to prove that, having a behaviour entirely decoupled from the UI, we have no limits as per the behaviours which we can express.

 Let's move on to the tag filtering scenarios.

 ## User can filter feeds per tags